As we begin to thaw out from this long, cold, wet winter, we are all no doubt eager to welcome spring and get back on our motorcycles and ride.

 This situation can be easily avoided by contacting your insurance carrier and advising them of your intentions before you begin to transport your motorcycle.

-As many of you are now test driving new motorcycles in anticipation of the riding season, it is crucially important, before you begin your test drive, for you to ask your salesman if the dealer will cover any damage to the motorcycle that might occur during a test drive.
+It is crucially important, before you begin your test drive, for you to ask your salesman if the dealer will cover any damage to the motorcycle that might occur during a test drive.

 This is important because many personal motorcycle insurance policies will not provide collision, or liability coverage, while you are test driving a new motorcycle.